 Michael Rousseau’s mistake does not justify putting language laws into place, nor do John A. Macdonald’s prejudices, but both cases show why Quebec passes language laws hindering rather than promoting knowledge of French in Canada, which is sad.

 Michael Rousseau is a lost cause, and it seems there are too many Michael Rousseaus: arrogant, insensitive, etc.

-Would that Confederation had not separated the people of Quebec from other Canadians and would that a degree of courtesy led prominent Canadians to act as Canadians should.
+Would that Confederation had not separated the people of Quebec from other Canadians, but we have to play with the hand we are dealt.
 Why didn’t monsieur Rousseau invite a French-speaking Canadian to join him when he addressed the Montreal Chamber of Commerce?
+It would have been courteous.
 More importantly, why did the executive of Air Canada, the largest airline company in this country, not take into account that Canada is an officially bilingual country and accommodate this reality.
 In Canada, French is not a foreign language.

 Would, moreover, that French-speaking Canadians devoted more time to promoting in Canada a richer brand of French, it goes both ways, despite the odds.
 The world speaks English.

 We cannot undo the past, but the future is for us to determine, which we can do humbly…